 For instance, many roses bear a resemblance to peonies while also echoing the flower heads of Annabelle hydrangeas.
 On the smaller side, Boltonia asteroides looks a lot like miniature Shasta daisies.
 And within the iris family, the elegant flowers of ‘Immortality’ echo those of the more diminutive Japanese iris ‘White Swirl’ to dramatic effect.

 5. ADD SOME BLING TO YOUR WHITE GARDEN

 Every garden can use a little silver.
 Silver-toned plants not only reflect light, but they also ease the transition from one plant to another.
-For instance, I like to place velvety ‘Stachys byzantina ‘Big Ears’ at the front of the border to create a firm edging.
+I often place velvety ‘Stachys byzantina ‘Big Ears’ at the front of the border to create a soft edging.
 For added drama, I’ll add the beautiful foliage plant Artemisia ‘Powis Castle’ to the mid section of the bed.
-Its silvery, fern-like leaves provides a soft contrast to other broad-leaved perennials.
+Here, its silvery, fern-like leaves provide a great contrast to other dark green, broad-leaved perennials.

 Silvery stachys provides soft contrast in a white garden in Maryland